Skip to main content

 The most recent (2017) update to the Pollution Prevention and Control Plan has directed us to focus on source control strategies as the preferred approach to sewage overflow reduction.
 Nowadays, all new and replacement sewers are comprised of two pipe networks - separated storm and sanitary sewers.

-In 2019, City Council supported a progressive approach to combined sewer elimination by endorsing a 20-year sewer separation plan.
-This 20-year plan is now in effect.
+In 2019, the City Council supported a progressive approach to combined sewer elimination by endorsing a 20-year sewer separation plan, which is now in effect.

 Utilities Kingston also has other significant initiatives that are happening now, all having an impact on the amount and frequency of sewage overflows in the City of Kingston: